gabfl/mysql_generate_series/README.md

 It offers 5 methods:
 * generate_series(first, last): return a series from "first" to "last" with an increment of 1
 * generate_series_n(first, last, n): return a series from "first" to "last" with an increment of "n"
-* generate_series_date_minute(fisrt, last, n): return a series of datetime with an increment of "n" minutes
+* generate_series_date_minute(first, last, n): return a series of datetime with an increment of "n" minutes
-* generate_series_date_hour(fisrt, last, n): return a series of datetime with an increment of "n" hours
+* generate_series_date_hour(first, last, n): return a series of datetime with an increment of "n" hours
-* generate_series_date_day(fisrt, last, n): return a series of datetime with an increment of "n" days
+* generate_series_date_day(first, last, n): return a series of datetime with an increment of "n" days

 All methods have an equivalent ending with "_no_output".
 For example, for "generate_series(first, last)" it will be "generate_series_no_output(first, last)".
 When used, this sub-method does not generate any output and the output is stored in a temporary table "series_tmp".